Liberty Global CEO says won't change Virgin Media strategy

 Virgin Media CEO Neil Berkett said he would step down after the deal closed.

-John Malone’s Liberty Global struck a deal late on Tuesday to buy Virgin Media, a move that would put the U.S. billionaire up against old rival Rupert Murdoch.
-(Reporting by Paul Sandle, Writing by Rosalba O‘Brien)
+John Malone’s Liberty Global struck a deal late on Tuesday to buy Virgin Media , a move that would put the U.S. billionaire up against old rival Rupert Murdoch.